ucfgirl10/IDS6938-SimulationTechniques/Homework3/Readme.md

 <a href="https://youtu.be/WOrEn-20qzU" target="_blank"><img src="http://img.youtube.com/vi/WOrEn-20qzU/0.jpg"
 alt="Video2" width="240" height="180" border="10" /></a>

+CONCLUSION:
+Though the model is not entirely realistic, I believe if there were only those two exits as depicted in my model, the building design would not be suitable.
+In the videos and images you can see that there were hold ups (very high density) in getting out of the ballroom.
+In an emergency situation, we wouldn't want too much delays.

 # REFRENCES
 For this assignment, I studied with Olivia Newton, Ashley Reardon, and Rebecca Leis.